sciZer0/7/v/README.md

 Simultaneously, the blockchain has a new token-distribution mechanism providing the given blockchain the best Gini coefficient in the industry.

-Thanks to burning all transaction fees, which is innovative, the blockchain creates the most valuable thing in the Universe: **the increasing scarcity** — meaning, the total-supply of the native token is constantly decreasing from day one.
+Thanks to burning all transaction fees, which is also innovative, the blockchain creates the most valuable thing in the Universe: **the increasing scarcity** — meaning, the total-supply of the native token of the blockchain is constantly decreasing from day one.

 Additionally, the blockchain, being highly-decentralized and highly-democratic, is both highly-sustainable and unprecedentedly highly-efficient.